top of page

 Mission

-• The Mental Resistance Lab is a place for practical experimentation into understanding mental states.
-The main mission is to help individuals overcome unnecessary blocks in their personal development by overcoming limiting beliefs, and to increase their perceived capacity to a level closer to their potential.
+• The main mission is to help individuals overcome unnecessary blocks in their personal development by overcoming limiting beliefs, and to increase their perceived capacity to a level closer to their potential.

-• The MRL promotes mental stability, healthy coping habits, connection to others and single focus on productive endeavors.
-The main driver behind this program is to find out which ideas and exercises are helpful and universal enough so that when applied directly to people's lives, an undeniable change occurs with measurable positive results.
+• The main driver behind this program is to find out which ideas and exercises are helpful and universal enough so that when applied directly to people's lives, an undeniable change occurs with measurable positive results.

 Architecture